- STudent Academic Requirements (STAR) audit system

 You can see your progress towards the BSCHE using the STAR Audit System.
 After logging into the STAR audit system, populate the dropdown menus as shown in the screen shot.
 Select “Catalog Year” to be the year in which you started in CHME (i.e., declared CHME your major), or any year after that time (if the requirements change and it is to your advantage to use a new catalog, you are welcome to do so).

 Note that the STAR system is a tool, not the law.
 Errors do occur in the system and thus the audit should be interpreted by an advisor.
-The CHME Department Head will request exceptions to correct such errors when they are identified.
+Discuss suspected errors in your audit with the CHME Department Head, who will request exceptions to correct them.

 When selecting the catalog year of your audit, you may follow the catalog of the year you began at NMSU or any subsequent catalog; however, you are not permitted to apply catalogs from years prior to your admission to NMSU.
 Undergraduate CHME students will find relatively simple to follow flowsheets for the BSCHE degree from catalogs under the /Curricula/Undergrad/ link above.

 Be sure to set “Format” to PDF.
-Include your Aggie ID prominently in your email so Carol can quickly find your name in Banner and lift your advising hold, otherwise there will have to be another email exchange to get that information.
 DO NOT take screen shots and assemble them into a *.docx file.

 Courses with labs